Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Results

 Figure \ref{fig:cmd} shows the color-magnitude diagram (CMD) of Brice{\~n}o-1 and OBP-near with their best-fit isochrone values, $t_{iso}$, and their associated uncertainties.
-From these isochrones, both groups are found to have an extinction of $A_{V} = 0.2 \text{ mag}$.
+From these isochrones, both groups are found to have an extinction of $A_{V} = 0.2 \text{ mag}$ with Briceño-1 having an age of $t_{iso} = 9.0^{+4.0}_{-3.4}$ Myr and OBP-near an age of $t_{iso} = 6.2^{+3.5}_{-2.4}$ Myr.
+The isochrone age when fitting to both groups combined is $t_{iso} = 6.8^{+3.6}_{-2.9}$ Myr.
+Given the large uncertainties, these values are in agreement with the $t_{\text{exp}}$ values.
 Briceño-1 appears to be $\sim$ 3 Myr older than OBP-near based on its $t_{iso}$ value and its offset on the CMD.
 However, the strong main-sequence overlap between the two groups makes this offset subtle.
 Note again that the $t_{iso}$ values are likely lower limits due to the bias from unresolved binaries in the sample.
 Additionally, Briceño-1 is positioned along the LOS, directly in front of the 20 Myr old group, ASCC20 \citep[][SNN7 in \citealp{chen2019}]{kos2019}, possibly biasing the isochrone fit for Briceño-1 towards an older value.
 However, SNN results do not indicate significant overlap from ASCC20.
-An investigation into the infrared colors of both groups' stars is presented in Appendix \ref{apx:ir-ccds} and points towards OBP-near indeed having a slightly younger age than Briceño-1.
+An investigation into the infrared colors of both Briceño-1 and OBP-near stars is presented in Appendix \ref{apx:ir-ccds} and points towards OBP-near indeed having a slightly younger age than Briceño-1, in agreement with their isochrone fits.